What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of astronomers is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of astronomers is projected to grow 2 percent from 2018 to 2028.

 A large part of astronomy research depends on federal funds, so federal budgets have a substantial impact on job prospects from year to year.